Building a Full-Stack File Upload System with Laravel, Vue.js, and S3

 ],

-Set visibility to private by default.
+Private by default.
+Always.
 You don't want uploaded files publicly accessible without authentication.
 We'll generate signed URLs when users need to download files.

 Building the Upload Model

-Here's a clean Upload model with useful methods:
+Here's a clean Upload model with methods you'll actually use:

 <?php